Volvo 262C: Concept and design

-On the occasion of Volvo's 25th anniversary in the United States, Volvo North America contracted Newport Conversions of Santa Ana, California, to convert the 262C into a convertible to give as a gift to the company CEO.
-This version was called the 262C Solaire.
-Volvo's Swedish headquarters, however, vetoed the project due to safety concerns.
-A total of five 262 convertibles were made.

 Reception

 Aimed mainly at the United States market, the 262C was Volvo's first entry into the luxury car segment.
 About half of the annual production was earmarked for the United States.
 It competed against the Cadillac Eldorado and the Mercedes-Benz 280 CE and 300 CD.
 A total of 6,622 cars were produced from 1978 until 1980.

-The model was initially only available in only one color combination: silver paint with black vinyl-covered roof, however, other colour combinations were available in later years.
+The model was initially only available in one color combination: silver paint with black vinyl-covered roof.
+However, other color combinations were available in later years.

+Road test by Road & Track magazine described favorable public reaction to the 262C.
+The journalists detailed the all black leather interior to be of high quality and expected given it was the "priciest Volvo yet ever built" at $15,000.
+However, lack of headroom was undeniable and the 200-series chassis did not provide the control, comfort, and ride of competitive models such as from Mercedes.

 One automobile journalist described the 262C as "the strangely proportioned two-door looks like a chopped diesel locomotive" that "evades the classic ideals of beauty, regardless of the stylistic authorship."